MLMondays/MLMONDAYS/README.md

 # DL-CDI2020
 Materials for the USGS "Deep Learning for Image Classification and Segmentation" CDI workshop, Fall 2020

 One module per week.
-All modules include slides and jupyter notebooks
+All modules include slides, videos and jupyter notebooks.
+Each module introduce two topics.
+A third (more advanced) topic may be introduced using video

 ## Pre-requisites